 SUCCESSFUL CHOICES YOU CAN MAKE RIGHT NOW

 Our Pregabalin weaning program is a slow taper that allows you to safely step down from Pregabalin under the guidance of Our Team, Your Physician and Pharmacist.
 The Pre-Taper is for Symptom Relief.
 You will not wean Pregabalin until you feel better.
 This is where our Advanced Nutraceuticals are critical.
 Point of Return provides healthy, Drug-Free Strategies to help ease Pregabalin withdrawal and support well-being*

 Our areas of expertise are Antidepressants, Benzodiazepines, Sleeping Pills and Painkillers on a case-by-case basis.
 Our In-Home programs are individualized based on your situation.
-An assessment is done once you start the Pregabalin Withdrawal Program which allows us to individualize your gameplan based on age; length of time on the medications; health challenges; lifestyle, stress levels; additional medications; and interactions.
-Don't Wean Pregabalin alone, work with our Prescription Drug Experts.
+An assessment is done once you start the Pregabalin Withdrawal Program which allows us to individualize your gameplan based on age; length of time on the medications; health challenges; lifestyle, stress levels; additional medications; goals; and interactions.
+Don't Wean Pregabalin alone, work with our Prescription Drug Experts.*

 Imagine being Free of Pregabalin Dependency